go-graphite/graphite-clickhouse/deploy/doc/config.md

 Historically, the way to define the config was `rollup-conf = "/path/to/the/conf/with/graphite_rollup.xml"`.
 The format is the same as [graphite_rollup](https://clickhouse.tech/docs/en/engines/table-engines/mergetree-family/graphitemergetree/#rollup-configuration) scheme for ClickHouse server.

 For a quite long time it's recommended to use `rollup-conf = "auto"` to get the configuration from remote ClickHouse server.
-It will update itself each minute.
+It will update itself on each `rollup-auto-interval` or once on startup if not configured or set to "0s".

 If you don't use a `GraphiteMergeTree` family engine, you can still use `rollup-conf = "auto"` by setting `rollup-auto-table="graphiteMergeTreeTable"` and get the proper config.
 In this case `graphiteMergeTreeTable` is a dummy table associated with proper [graphite_rollup](https://clickhouse.tech/docs/en/engines/table-engines/mergetree-family/graphitemergetree/#rollup-configuration).
 The cases when you may need it: